top of page

 Grotz.png

 Daniel Grotz grew up in Culpeper, Virginia and started piano lessons at age eight.
 He came to the University of Virginia as an undergraduate English major, intending to make a career teaching English literature.
 But in his Junior year, after hearing the organ concerts on the amazing Taylor and Boody Opus 3 organ at Westminster Presbyterian, he decided to pick up organ.
 Two years later, he got a job as an Episcopal organist in Charlottesville, where he stayed four years.
 He has since completed his master's degree in Organ Performance at the Cincinnati College-Conservatory of Music and begun his doctorate (at the same).
-He is the organ scholar at St. Francis in the Fields (Episcopal), Kentucky.
+He is the organ scholar at St. Gertrude Parish (Roman Catholic, Dominican Order) in Cincinnati.
 He likes cooking, swimming, Pysanky, and of course, English literature!

 Andrew Hackett